-[Adapted from Unit I Recreation and Visitor Serving Facilities Policy 15, p.
-14, and Unit II Recreation and Visitor Serving Facilities Policy 3.h, p.
+[Adapted from Unit I Recreation and Visitor-Serving Facilities Policy 15, p.
+14, and Unit II Recreation and Visitor-Serving Facilities Policy 3.h, p.
 52]

 C-PK-7 Lower Cost Recreational Facilities.
 Protect and retain existing lower cost visitor and recreational facilities.
 Prohibit conversion of an existing lower-cost overnight facility unless replaced in kind.
 Prohibit conversion of an existing visitor serving facility on public land to private membership use.
-Ensure that new development of overnight visitor-serving accommodations (other than bed and breakfast inns), or conversion to private membership use of an existing lower cost overnight facility, provides a component of lower cost overnight visitor accommodations open to the public, such as a campground, RV park, hostel, or lower cost hotel.
+Ensure that new development of overnight visitor-serving accommodations (other than bed and breakfast inns), provides a component of lower cost overnight visitor accommodations open to the public, such as a campground, RV park, hostel, or lower cost hotel.
 The required component of lower cost overnight accommodations should be equivalent to at least 20 percent of the number of high-cost or private membership overnight accommodations.
 This requirement may be met on site, off site, or by means of payment of an in lieu fee to the County for deposit into a fund to subsidize the construction of lower-cost overnight facilities in the Coastal Zone.